aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 The `service` must be in lowercase and the `action` must be in camelCase.

+By default, IAM policies for the Scheduler are extracted from the API call.

-You can also set iam policy statements for the Scheduler.
+You can also provide custom IAM policy statements to the Scheduler.

 This is useful when you want to control the permissions of the Scheduler.